Just-Vit/10-Python-Caesar-Cipher/README.md

 └─$ cd pyCaesar

-Easiest way to run Caesar encryption
+To run Caesar encryption with Python please follow these steps:

 (Caesar encryption is based on adding a given step to each letter in the message, for example, a message "aaa" with a stride of "1" would create an encrypted message "bbb").